sfc-gh-DShaw98/Cortex-Retrieval-Agent-Lab-for-Slack/lab_instructions/phase1.md

 ```bash
 /askcortex SEAI55
 ```
 A green ✅ confirms your semantic model contains 6 unique customers and the bot is live.
-You may now proceed to Phase 2 – Unstructured Retrieval.
+You may now proceed to [Phase 2 – Cortex Search & Transcript Insights](https://github.com/sfc-gh-DShaw98/Cortex-Retrieval-Agent-Lab-for-Slack/blob/main/lab_instructions/phase2.md).